 There are many patches of forests and national parks in Sri Lanka.
-A number of rainforests, wildlife reserves and national parks exceeds 2 dozen and all of them have a large stock of Faun and flora.
+The number of rainforests, wildlife reserves, and national parks exceeds 2 dozen, and all of them have a large stock of Faun and flora.

 However, putting all that aside, a Sri Lanka jungle tour into any one of these classic jungles is sure to awaken your inner explorer as you seek the truth beyond the stories and create your own adventure.

 Sinharaja forest reserve is a paradise for a Sri Lanka jungle trek, due to its in-depth endemic fauna and flora.
-Birds both resident and migratory flock the canopy especially between December and April.
+Birds both resident and migratory flock to the canopy especially between December and April.
 Therefore, a jungle tour of Sinharaja is a must for bird lovers.
-Sri Lanka jungle tour is a part of Sri Lanka nature tours, Sri Lanka bird watching tours.
-Some times Sri Lanka jungle treks are included in the adventure trips too.
+Sri Lanka jungle tour is a part of Sri Lanka nature tours and Sri Lanka bird-watching tours.
+Sometimes Sri Lanka jungle treks are included in the adventure trips too.

-It is Sinharaja rain forest that comes into one’s mind upon hearing the word “Sri Lanka jungle tours” because Sinharaja is the most popular rain forest in Sri Lanka.
-Same times there is no other patch of forest on the island that can surpass the magnitude size and the biodiversity of the Sinharaja rain forest.
-There are many other places suitable for a Sri Lanka jungle trek such as Udawattakele sanctuary, Horton plains national park and Knuckles rain forest.
-But most travellers prefer to have their jungle in Sinharaja rain forest over the other jungles because it is not only very convenient to visit but also the forest is very rich in Fauna and Flora.
+It is the Sinharaja rain forest that comes into one’s mind upon hearing the word “Sri Lanka jungle tours” because Sinharaja is the most popular rain forest in Sri Lanka.
+Same time there is no other patch of forest on the island that can surpass the magnitude of size and the biodiversity of the Sinharaja rain forest.
+There are many other places suitable for a Sri Lanka jungle trek such as Udawattakele sanctuary, Horton plains national park, and Knuckles rain forest.
+But most travellers prefer to have their jungle in the Sinharaja rain forest over the other jungles because it is not only very convenient to visit but also because the forest is very rich in Fauna and Flora.

-To this day, new species are emerging from Sinharaja rainforest, the researchers and scientists are carryout endless projects to identify new creatures.
-Sinharaja reminds us that there are still unexplored and untouched parts in the country.
+To this day, new species are emerging from the Sinharaja rainforest, the researchers and scientists are carryout endless projects to identify new creatures.
+Sinharaja reminds us that there are still unexplored and untouched parts of the country.

-Sri Lanka jungle tours based on Sinharaja has been available for many years, however, it has gained much of its popularity within the last decade.
+Sri Lanka jungle tours based on Sinharaja have been available for many years, however, it has gained much of their popularity within the last decade.
 Even though it is a double-edged sword.
-With more tourist the jungle can earn more recognition and increase the awareness of the plight it is facing, but it also can lead to many other new problems.
+With more tourists the jungle can earn more recognition and increase the awareness of the plight it is facing, but it also can lead to many other new problems.

-Trekking through the forest is the best way to explore Sinharaja rainforest of which many options are available, from few kilometres to many dozens of kilometres long treks.
+Trekking through the forest is the best way to explore the Sinharaja rainforest of which many options are available, from a few kilometres to many dozens of kilometres long treks.